AlexVieriu/E-commerce_.Net-Angular/ZDocumention/Section 09.md

 9.74.
 Introduction to Angular services

--> to make a http request, we need to make a service -> Angular services are singleton
+-> to make a http request we need a service
+-> services are singleton
--> when we generate components in our app, and we move around from component to component, the data is created and destroyed when we leave the component
+-> components are created and destroyed automatically, so the data;
--> the only way to persist is to use services
+    -> we need services for persisting the data
 -> all our services are in the "core" folder

 -- open terminal --